discourje/development/README.md

 -
 Discourje also allows two levels of logging when communication does not comply with the protocol:
 - <b>Logging (not-blocking)</b>: Enable logging to print to the console when communication is invalid, this will not block communication.
-- <b>Exceptions (blocking)</b>: Enable exception logging to log to the consolse and throw exceptions when communication is invalid, this will block communication.
+- <b>Exceptions (blocking)</b>: Enable exception logging to log to the console and throw exceptions when communication is invalid, this will block communication.

 <b>Default configuration: Exceptions!</b>